The Charming Small Town in New Hampshire That’s Perfect for a Fall Day Trip

 It could be said that New Hampshire's small towns are the true fabric of the state.
-The larger towns and cities certainly had important roles in history, but the quieter corners of the Granite State are no less significant.
-Autumn is my favorite season to get out and explore these hidden gems as the weather becomes cooler and turning foliage lights up the landscape.
+The larger towns and cities have played important roles in the state's history, but the quieter corners of the Granite State are no less significant.
+Autumn is my favorite season to get out and explore these hidden gems as the weather becomes cooler and the turning foliage lights up the landscape.
 The town of Sandwich, one of the oldest in the state, makes for a perfect day trip destination as one of the best New Hampshire autumn towns to visit.

-Sandwich has one of the longest histories in the state, having been first chartered in 1763, with the first European settlers arriving four years later.
+Sandwich has one of the longest histories in the state, having been first chartered in 1763, with the first European settlers arriving a few years later.
+For an in-depth look into the history of the town, a visit to the Sandwich Historical Society is a must.
+Another site worth visiting is the Durgin Bridge.
+It's a historic covered bridge over the Cold River in Sandwich, constructed in 1869.

 Subscribe to our newsletter